fmalina/revisions-blocl/activism/becausewesayso.md

 generally.
 It is systematic degradation, humiliation, isolation and fragmentation of the Palestinian people.”

-A visitor to Gaza can’t help feeing disgust at the obscenity of the occupation, compounded with guilt, because it is within our power to bring the suffering to an end and allow the Samidin to enjoy the lives of peace and dignity they deserve.
+A visitor to Gaza can't help feeing disgust at the obscenity of the occupation, compounded with guilt, because it is within our power to bring the suffering to an end and allow the Samidin to enjoy the lives of peace and dignity they deserve.